jeffpar/lonedissent/_posts/2019-02-12-its-lonely-at-the-top.md

 him and talk about his lengthy career in the Office of the Solicitor General.
 That interview occurred on December 4, 2006 -- the same day Jerry and I were also at the Court to watch arguments in [Parents Involved in Community Schools v.
 Seattle School Dist.
 No. 1](https://www.oyez.org/cases/2006/05-908).
 It was a busy day.

-I'm still lamenting the state of Supreme Court advocate data on the web, but until I have more time to really dig into it, here's a short list of some of the U.S. Supreme Court's [top advocates](/advocates/top100).
+I'm still lamenting the state of Supreme Court advocate data on the web, but until I have more time to really dig into it, here's my initial list of some of the U.S. Supreme Court's [Top Advocates](/advocates/top100).

 *Jeff Parsons*